luiul/retoure-m/README.md

 execute procedure reserve_task()
 ```

-The table for the project would be equivalent to the following PostgreSQL view:
+The model table for the project would be equivalent to the following PostgreSQL view:

 ```sql
 create or replace view "Transports" as